grafana/grafana/docs/sources/panels/inspect-panel.md

 ### Inspect raw query results

 View raw query results in a table.
-This is the data returned by the query with transformations applied and before the panel applies field configurations or overrides.
+This is the data returned by the query with transformations applied and before the panel applies field options or field option overrides.

 1. Open the panel inspector and then click the **Data** tab or in the panel menu click **Inspect > Data**.

-2. If your panel contains multiple queries or queries multiple nodes, then you have additional options.
+1. If your panel contains multiple queries or queries multiple nodes, then you have additional options.
 * **Select result -** Choose which result set data you want to view.
 * **Transform data**
   * **Join by time -** View raw data from all your queries at once, one result set per column.
 Click a column heading to reorder the data.

+  View raw query results in a table with field options and options overrides applied:
+  1. Open the **Data** tab in panel inspector.
+  1. Click on **Data display options** above the table.
+  1. Click on **Apply field configuration** toggle button.

 ### Download raw query results as CSV